-When precipitation falls on wastes within the dumpsite or landfil site, it dossolves the soluble components of the wastes to form leachate.
+When precipitation falls on wastes within the dumpsite or landfil site, it extracts the soluble components of the wastes to form leachate.
 Leachate is a dark liquid which emits a strong odour (Norashiddin et al., 2019).
 It consists various pollutants such as heavy metals, organic substances, ammonia and inorganic salts (Uygur and Kargi, 2004; Renou et al., 2008; Aziz et al., 2009 and Foul et al., 2009).
 The leachate percolates through the soil matrix and pollutes the groundwater.
 It also pollutes surface water and affects vegetation.
 This makes it necessary for the leachate to be treated in order to avert the inherent dangers it poses.

 Bioremediation is one way of treating leachate.
-It is a mean of destroying or rendering harmless variuos pollutants using natural biological activity.
+It is a mean of destroying or rendering harmless various pollutants using natural biological activity.
 It involves the use of low - cost and low technological techniques (Akinyemi et al., 2019).
-Various types of agricultural wastes such as coffee, palm shell, bagasse, coconut shell, banana psedo - stem, rice husks and the host of others have been used in the treatment of landfill leachates (Ching et al., 2011; Lim, et al., 2009; Mohan and Singh, 2002 and Halm et al., 2010).
-It has been reported in the literature that the functional groups like hydroxyl, carbonxyl, thio and amino, phosphate present on the walls of agriculture wastes biomass play a very vital role for binding of contaminants which result in the treatment of landfill leachate (Deshmukh et al., 2017 and Kumar et al., 2011).
+Various types of agricultural wastes such as coffee, palm shell, bagasse, coconut shell, banana psedo - stem, rice husks and the host of others have been used in the treatment of landfill leachates (Mohan and Singh, 2002; Lim, et al., 2009; Halm et al., 2010 and Ching et al., 2011).
+It has been reported in the literature that the functional groups like hydroxyl, carbonxyl, thio and amino, phosphate present on the walls of agricultural wastes biomass play a very vital role for binding of contaminants which result in the treatment of landfill leachate (Kumar et al., 2011 and Deshmukh et al., 2017).